Tambuwal commends Jaíz Bank

 He said they have products that will enhance the businesses of all its customers, and specifically assured civil servants and farmers of quality products and services that would be beneficial to them and their families.

 "Our products and services are suitable for Sokoto.
 We have wide ranging items which will benefit them.
 The people here are desirous of ethical banking services which provide for socially responsible investment outlets.
-Jaiz is the number place for such services," he added.
+Jaiz is the number one place for such services," he added.